MicrosoftDocs/OfficeDocs-DeployOffice/microsoft-365-apps/admin-center/cloud-update.md

 5. Resume the profile by returning to the **Monthly Enterprise Channel** profile page and selecting **Resume channel**.

 > [!NOTE]
-> For [rollout waves]((#rollout-waves)), the scheduled rollout continues when a profile is paused and does not restart when the profile is resumed.
+> For [rollout waves](#rollout-waves), the scheduled rollout continues when a profile is paused and does not restart when the profile is resumed.

 ### Rollback